Skip to main content

 File Chunk

-The file data chunk to upload.
-This can be binary data referenced from a previous step.
+The binary data chunk to upload as part of a multipart upload.
+Reference output from a previous step.

 Object Key